 Not sure where to start?

 Migrate employee training to a microlearning based format.
-Start by setting up a file sharing service for you company to use internally or consider reorganizing your file storage solution.
+Start by setting up a file sharing service for your company to use internally or consider reorganizing your file storage solution.

-Organize folders with microlearning videos, infographics and other assets.
-Create folders for different topics, departments or associated application.
+Organize folders with microlearning videos, infographics, and other assets.
+Create folders for different topics, departments or associated applications.
 Doing this will allow for easy dissemination of learning materials to all employees.
-Taking the time to organize now will also make uploading and storing new microlearning modules hassle free in the future.
-Having an organized place for employees to go to locate information they need to excel at their job is a beneficial to everyone.
+Taking the time to organize now will also make uploading and storing new microlearning modules hassle-free in the future.
+Having an organized place for employees to go to locate the information they need to excel at their job is beneficial to everyone.

 The Key to Microlearning

 Let employees learn how and what they need.

 As long as the content is relevant, needed or of interest to the employee, microlearning will be a benefit and will outweigh any disadvantages associated with this type of learning.

 What does this equal for employee training in your business?